- Free Grievance Letter Template and Guide

 How to write a grievance outcome letter

 One you have followed the procedure, it will need an outcome letter.
 There are some basic rules you should follow to address the outcome of an investigation.
-These include:
+Follow the below when you write a grievance letter:

 What should be included in a grievance outcome letter?